philleconnect/ServerContainers/README.md

 * As modular as possible: You don't like a thing / need it different / want it to work with X / ... : Go ahead, make it work your way!

 ## Basic architecture
-* LDAP-Server for authentication (supplied as docker-container), open to attach your authentications needs: LDAP is THE standart, but no fun to get up, so we did the job for you.
+* LDAP-Server for authentication (supplied as docker-container), open to attach your authentications needs: LDAP is the standard that almost any software can talk, but it's no fun to get up, so we did the job for you.
 * Server-as-code, based on Docker
 * All basics, and only the basics, for your School Network: Monitor Control, local cloud storage, share- and template storage Remote Control, Internet Control and Screen lock.
 * Integration with open-source Firewall Solution "IpFire"